jpedro/jpedro.github.io/random.md

   without getting mushy.

-- Like The Americans, Line of Duty is a slow burning series about undercover cops.
+- Like The Americans, Line of Duty is a slow burning series about undercover operations.
 The writing will slow cook you to helplessness.
   It's a sad, gripping show.
-Good when it's raining.
+Save it for when it rains.

 - Succession: many people's favourite but the finale left too many loose ends.
 Feels closer to reality than Billions.
-You could say, Billions is how see themselves.
+You could say, Billions is how billionaires see themselves.
 Succession how they really are.
+  Same The West Wing vs as Veep.
+How politicians see themselves vs how they really are.
+Allegedly.

 - Peep Show: another underrated cringe, dry comedy series.
 Not for everyone.
 Same creator as Succession.